florianmaxim/react-junglebook/README.md

+# The React Junglebook :see_no_evil:

-# React Boilerplates (:see_no_evil: How To Cook In The React Jungle :palm_tree:)
+## Most Simple Boilerplates For The React Jungle :palm_tree:

 Recently the react ecoysystem seems to turn into a complex jungle.

 If you're not a full stack developer this makes it complicated to get into it.

-Here are the most reduced boilerplates as possible! :tada:
+Here are the most reduced boilerplates as possible. :tada:

+Keep the web accessible!

 # Plates: